Draco (constellation): Features

+The constellation Draco showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 Stars

 Thuban (α Draconis) was the northern pole star from 3942 BC, when it moved farther north than Theta Boötis, until 1793 BC.
 The Egyptian Pyramids were designed to have one side facing north, with an entrance passage geometrically aligned so that Thuban would be visible at night.
 Due to the effects of precession, it will again be the pole star around the year AD 21000.
 It is a blue-white giant star of magnitude 3.7, 309 light-years from Earth.
 The traditional name of Alpha Draconis, Thuban, means "head of the serpent".

 There are three stars above magnitude 3 in Draco.
 The brighter of the three, and the brightest star in Draco, is Gamma Draconis, traditionally called Etamin or Eltanin.
 It is an orange giant star of magnitude 2.2, 148 light-years from Earth.
 The aberration of starlight was discovered in 1728 when James Bradley observed Gamma Draconis.
 Nearby Beta Draconis, traditionally called Rastaban, is a yellow giant star of magnitude 2.8, 362 light-years from Earth.
 Its name shares a meaning with Thuban, "head of the serpent".
 Draco also features several interacting galaxies and galaxy clusters.
 One such massive cluster is Abell 2218, located at a distance of 3 billion light-years (redshift 0.171).